Sam Bowie: 1980 Olympic team

 In the summer of 1980, Bowie was selected for the United States Olympic men's basketball team.
 The 1980 United States Olympic team was coached by Dave Gavitt and assisted by Larry Brown.
 The 1980 US team was the youngest American national team ever assembled.
 Alongside Bowie were team members Mark Aguirre, Rolando Blackman, Michael Brooks, Bill Hanzlik, Alton Lister, Rodney McCray, Isiah Thomas, Darnell Valentine, Danny Vranes, Buck Williams and Al Wood.

 The Soviet invasion of Afghanistan caused the United States and 66 other countries to boycott the 1980 Summer Olympics in Moscow.
 Unable to compete in the Olympics due to the boycott, Team USA played a series of games against NBA all-star teams in various US cities, ending with a 5–1 record.
 The games were labeled the "Gold Medal Series".
 In the six games against NBA All-Stars, Bowie was Team USA's second-leading scorer and leading rebounder and shot-blocker, averaging 11.6 points, 6.9 rebounds, and 2.3 blocks.
 Bowie was 19 years old while playing on Team USA.

-Many years later, he received one of 461 Congressional Gold Medals created especially for the spurned athletes.
+Many years later, he received one of 461 Congressional Gold Medals created especially for the 1980 athletes.